mengwangk/ai-playground/README.md

 ## Overview

-Libraries to get the databases, clean and prepare the data for analysis.
+Libraries to get the datasets, clean and prepare the them for analysis.